Slevinski/slevinski.github.io/series/infrastructure-and-program/entries/relevant-precedents-for-signwriting-infrastructure/essay.md

 - **How it started:** Faculty at multiple Australian universities recognized that endangered-language and cultural recordings were at risk and built a shared preservation and access model.
 - **Funding model:** Distributed university support, research-infrastructure grants, and shared operational responsibility.
 - **What it provides:** Long-term archiving, cataloguing, digitization, preservation, and community access for endangered-language and cultural recordings.
-- **Why relevant to SignWriting:** PARADISEC shows that a durable home can be distributed rather than centralized, as long as preservation and access are treated as infrastructure functions.
+- **Why relevant to SignWriting:** PARADISEC shows that a durable stewardship structure can be distributed rather than centralized, as long as preservation and access are treated as infrastructure functions.

 ### 4. BSL Corpus Project to BSL SignBank